 In this guide, you’ll learn:

-- what the Korea weather in April is like
+- what the weather in Korea is like in April

 - the Seoul weather in April and other major cities and tourist spot, including Busan, Sokcho, and Jeju

 - how to deal with the air quality in April

 - what to wear in Korea in April

 - the best things to pack for a successful trip

 Jump to what you want.

 - 3 Korea Weather in April | Air Quality

 - 4 What to wear for the Korea weather in April

 - 5 Korea Weather in April | Packing List